shi1017/Code_Path/README.md

-# Pre-work - *ToDO lIST App*
+# Pre-work - *Todo list App*

-**ToDO lIST App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Todo list App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Chao Shi**